AhamSammich/unscrabble/README.md

-# unscrabble
+# Word Unscramble
 Need some help with your word puzzles?
 This app provides anagrams from user-input and retrieves their definitions.

-Try it out at <https://unscrabble.herokuapp.com>!
+Try it out at <https://word-unscramble.herokuapp.com>!